your0rg/HabitatForMeteor/README.md

 Briefly, HabitatForMeteor...

-1. Sets up your development machine with the tools to wrap you Meteor application into a Habitat deployment package.
+1. Sets up your development machine with the tools to wrap your Meteor application into a Habitat deployment package.
 2. Sets up a remote host with the Habitat deployment environment.
 3. Provides a single command to build a deployment package and publish it to a Habitat Depot.
 4. Provides a single command to pull a deployment package from a depot and deploy it to your remote host, *along with MongoDB, NodeJS, Nginx and the necessary connections between them*.